OliverCulleyDeLange/grvmkr/README.md

   - Choose the BPM, number of bars, and grid size for each grid individually.
   - Duplicate any grid
   - Move grids up or down in the file
+  - Choose how many repetitions of a grid to play when 'play file' is used (individual grids still loop infinitley when 'play grid' selected)
 - ✅ Keyboard shortcuts:
   - Copy (ctrl/cmd + C) & Paste (ctrl/cmd + V).
 Also available in the grid toolbar for mobile users.
   - Space to play / pause